omkreddy/kafka-examples/producer/README.md

 This examples uses CustomPartitioner to distribute the event numbered records to Partition 0 and odd numbered records to Partition 1.

-This examples distributes the event numbered records to Partition 0 and odd numbered records to Partition 1.

-run producer with custom partitioner
+To run producer with custom partitioner

 ```shell
 #./bin/runCustomPartitioner.sh --bootstrap.servers localhost:9092 --topic test-partition --messages 100 --delay 1000